ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 Recordings are provided for review and for students with an excused absence **only.** You must attend this class **live, while the lectures are happening** unless you have an acceptable excuse (incapacitating illness, severe domestic affliction).
 You must be in Edmonton and available to attend in-person.
 If you are not available to attend in person do not take this course.
 Following University policy, we absolutely do not provide any accommodations for travel. <https://calendar.ualberta.ca/content.php?catoid=44&navoid=13550#attendance> "Unacceptable reasons include, but are not limited to personal events such as vacations, weddings, or travel arrangements.
 When a student is absent without acceptable excuse, a final grade will be computed using a raw score of zero for the work missed."

 * Please note that class times for this course will be recorded.
 Recordings of this course will be used for the purposes of allowing review and providing lectures to students with an excused absence.
-Recordings will be disclosed to other students enrolled in this section of the class, other sections of the class, Teaching Assitants, other instructors, and University of Alberta officials.
+Recordings will be disclosed to other students enrolled in this section of the class, other sections of the class, Teaching Assistants, other instructors, and University of Alberta officials.
 * Students have the right to not participate in the recording and are advised to turn off their cameras and audio prior to recording; they can still participate through text-based chat.
 It is recommended that students remove all identifiable and personal belongings from the space in which they will be participating.
 * Recordings will be made available until final exam day, and accessible by zoom cloud storage.
 Please direct any questions about this collection to the instructor of this course.